Testing Ising Models

-{\bf \em D. Dobrushin's Uniqueness Condition and the High-Temperature Regime.} Motivated by phenomena in the physical world, the study of Ising models has identified phase transitions in the behavior of the model as its parameters vary.
-A common transition occurs as the temperature of the model changes from low to high.
+\paragraph{High Temperature and Dobrushin's Condition: Low-Variance Global Statistics.} Motivated by phenomena in the physical world, the study of Ising models has identified phase transitions in the behavior of the model as its parameters vary.
+A common transition occurs as the temperature of the model changes from high to low.
 As the parameters $\vec \theta$ correspond to inverse (individualistic) temperatures, this corresponds to a transition of these parameters from low values (high temperature) to high values (low temperature).
 Often the transition to high temperature is identified with the satisfaction of Dobrushin-type conditions~\cite{Georgii11}.
-Under such conditions, the model enjoys a number of good properties, including rapid mixing of the Glauber dynamics, spatial mixing properties, and uniqueness of measure.
-The Ising model has been studied extensively in such high-temperature regimes~\cite{Dobrushin56,Chatterjee05, Hayes06, DyerGJ08}, and it is a regime that is often used in practice.
+Dobrushin's original theorem \cite{Dobruschin68} proposed a condition under which he proved uniqueness of an equilibrium Gibbs measure for infinite spin systems.
+Under his condition, finite spin Ising models also enjoy a number of good properties, including rapid mixing of the Glauber dynamics which in turn implies polynomial time sampleability, and spatial mixing properties (correlation decay).
+The Ising model has been studied extensively in such high-temperature regimes~\cite{Dobrushin56,Dobruschin68,Chatterjee05, Hayes06, DyerGJ08}, and it is a regime that is often used in practice.

 In the high-temperature regime, we show that we can improve our baseline result without making ferromagnetic or tree-structure assumptions, using a non-localization based argument, explained next.
-In particular, we show in Theorem~\ref{thm:learn-then-test-no-beta} that under high temperature and with no external fields independence testing can be done computationally efficiently from $\tilde{O}\left({n^{10/3} \over \epsilon^2 \dm^2}\right)$ samples, which improves upon our baseline result if $\dm$ is large enough.
-For instance, when $\dm=\Omega(n)$, the sample complexity becomes $\tilde{O}\left(n^{4/3} \over \epsilon^2\right)$.
-Other tradeoffs between $\beta$, $\dm$ and the sample complexity are explored in Theorem~\ref{thm:learn-then-test-beta-and-d}.
+In particular, we show in Theorem~\ref{thm:learn-and-test} that under high temperature and with no external fields independence testing can be done computationally efficiently from $\tilde{O}\left({n^{10/3}\beta^2 \over \epsilon^2 }\right)$ samples.
+Since in the high-temperature regime, $\beta$ decreases as the degree increases, this is an improvement upon our baseline result in high-degree graphs.
 Similar improvements hold when external fields are present (Theorem~\ref{thm:learn-then-test-ind-extfield-balanced}), as well as for identity testing, without and with external fields (Theorems~\ref{thm:learn-then-test-id-noextfield-balanced} and \ref{thm:learn-then-test-id-extfield-balanced}).